 - b.
-Minimum 5-foot-wide sidewalks along the frontages of Gallatin Street, and 40th Place, unless modified by the City of Hyattsville, with written correspondence.
-Wide sidewalk shall be provided along Gallatin Street where feasible. - c.
-Minimum 5-foot-wide sidewalk connections between lots 6 and 7; 17 and 18; 29 and 30; 36 and 37; and adjacent to Lots 1 and 41 to create direct and continuous access from Gallatin Street and 40th Place to the townhomes located in the rear of the subdivision.
+Minimum five-foot-wide sidewalks along the frontages of Gallatin Street and 40th Place, unless modified by the City of Hyattsville, with written correspondence.
+Eight-foot-wide sidewalks shall be provided along Gallatin Street where feasible. - c.
+Minimum five-foot-wide sidewalk connections between Lots 6 and 7, 17 and 18, 29 and 30, 36 and 37, and adjacent to Lots 1 and 41 to create direct and continuous access from Gallatin Street and 40th Place to the townhomes located in the rear of the subdivision and to Parcel B2.
 The precise locations of the sidewalks may be altered if the positions of any lots are shifted, or any lots removed. - d.
-Crosswalks crossing all vehicular and pedestrian crossing points, included crossing the alleys for continuous connections. - e.
-A sidewalk connection from the interior of the site to the adjacent park south of the subdivision, unless modified by the City of Hyattsville, with written correspondence. - 10.
-Prior to issuance of any permits which impact wetlands, wetland buffers, streams or waters of the U.S., the applicant shall submit copies of all federal and state wetland permits, evidence that approval conditions have been complied with, and associated mitigation plans. - 11.
+Crosswalks across all vehicular and pedestrian crossing points, including alleys, in order to provide continuous pedestrian connections. - e.
+A sidewalk connection from 40th Place through the interior of the site to at least the western boundary of Parcel B2, in order to connect with any public uses proposed on or abutting the subject property.
+Connection of the sidewalk with such public uses shall be subject to approval by the City of Hyattsville. - 10.
+Prior to issuance of any permits which impact wetlands, wetland buffers, streams, or waters of the United States, the applicant shall submit copies of all federal and state wetland permits, evidence that approval conditions have been complied with, and associated mitigation plans. - 11.
 Prior to approval of a final plat, the applicant and the applicant's heirs, successors, and/or assignees shall demonstrate that a homeowners association has been established for the subdivision.
 The draft covenants shall be submitted to the Subdivision Section to ensure that the rights of the Maryland-National Capital Park and Planning Commission are included.
 The Liber/folio of the declaration of covenants shall be noted on the final plat, prior to recordation. - 12.
-Prior to approval of building permits, the applicant and the applicant's heirs, successors, and/or assignees shall convey to the homeowners association land as identified on the approved preliminary plan of subdivision.
+Prior to approval of building permits, the applicant and the applicant's heirs, successors, and/or assignees shall convey to the homeowners association land, as identified on the approved preliminary plan of subdivision.
 Land to be conveyed shall be subject to the following: - a.
 A copy of the recorded deed for the property to be conveyed shall be submitted to the Subdivision Section of the Development Review Division. - b.
 All waste matter of any kind shall be removed from the property, and all disturbed areas shall have a full stand of grass or other vegetation upon completion of any phase, section, or the entire project. - c.
-The conveyed land shall not suffer the disposition of construction materials or soil filling, other than the placement of fill material associated with permitted grading operation that are consistent with the permit and minimum soil class requirements, discarded plant materials, refuse, or similar waste matter. - d.
-Any disturbance of land to be conveyed to the association shall be in accordance with an approved site plan and tree conservation plan.
-This shall include, but not be limited to, the location of sediment control measures, tree removal, temporary or permanent stormwater management facilities, utility placement, and stormdrain outfalls.
+The conveyed land shall not suffer the disposition of construction materials or soil filling, other than the placement of fill material associated with permitted grading operations that are consistent with the permit and minimum soil class requirements, discarded plant materials, refuse, or similar waste matter.